 It’s a serious condition that can result in permanent brain damage or death.
-The condition is often congenital, meaning it is present at birth, and certain breeds have a predisposition to the condition, especially small dog breeds.
+It’s often congenital, meaning it’s present at birth, and certain breeds have a predisposition to the condition, especially small dog breeds.

 Here’s what you should know about the symptoms, causes, and treatments for hydrocephalus in dogs.

 Some dogs show no symptoms at all of hydrocephalus.
 Although, if it goes untreated and fluid continues to build in the skull, it’s likely that signs of pain and other symptoms will appear.
 Sometimes a puppy’s head will appear enlarged because the skull hasn’t fused yet.